Term

 Risk Appetite vs. Risk Tolerance

 Related to the concept of risk appetite is risk tolerance.
-The difference of risk tolerance vs. risk appetite is that risk appetite is an average level of risk a company is willing to accept.
-Risk tolerance, meanwhile, is how far outside its own risk appetite an organization is willing to go before it begins to actively mitigate risk.
+The difference between risk tolerance and risk appetite is that risk appetite is the average level of risk a company is willing to accept.
+Risk tolerance, meanwhile, is how far outside its risk appetite an organization is willing to go before it begins actively mitigating risk.

 The difference between risk appetite and risk tolerance.

-So, if an organization is going to have to adjust its risk appetite and tolerance regularly, why should a company even build out an explicit risk appetite framework?
+So, if an organization has to adjust its risk appetite and tolerance regularly, why should a company even build an explicit risk appetite framework?
 There are several reasons, including:

-• Identifying risks: In evaluating how much risk it’s willing to take on, an organization naturally will have to become aware of the specific risks it faces.
+• Identifying risks: In evaluating how much risk it’s willing to take on, an organization must become aware of the specific risks it faces.

-• Setting realistic goals: It can be good for an organization to be ambitious, but not if the path towards its objectives is so risky that those goals likely won’t be achieved.
-Determining risk appetite helps an organization pick targets that can be reasonably reached while taking on a comfortable level of risk.
+• Setting realistic goals: It can be good for an organization to be ambitious, but not if the path to its objectives is so risky that those goals are unlikely to be achieved.
+Determining risk appetite helps an organization identify targets that can be reasonably achieved while maintaining a comfortable level of risk.

 • Making informed risk-based decisions: When an organization has a baseline for what kinds of risks it is or isn’t willing to take, it gives senior management a set of guidelines within which to steer the company’s direction while maintaining appropriate risk levels.

-• Properly allocating resources: By establishing where it faces risks and how much risk it faces in each area, an organization can move resources from areas where risk mitigation isn’t needed as much to areas where risk poses more of a threat.
+• Properly allocating resources: By identifying where it faces risks and the level of risk in each area, an organization can reallocate resources from areas where risk mitigation isn’t as critical to those where it poses a greater threat.

 • Increasing organizational transparency: Having a codified model for risk appetite helps an organization establish standards for employee conduct in day-to-day affairs.
 It also helps to inform expectations and decision-making for stakeholders, regulators, lenders, and others who interact with the organization.